 - Child custody/parenting plan

-When do you need a Fresno divorce attorney?
+When do you need a Fresno and San Diego divorce attorney?

 Even if you decide to go the Alternative Dispute Resolution (ADR) route, it is a good idea to have an attorney who can give you legal advice and make sure that your best interests are being protected.
 In the case of a mediated settlement, the attorney will review your settlement.
 In a collaborative divorce, your attorney guides you and is your advocate, even though you and your soon-to-be-ex are negotiating the terms of your divorce with a team of professionals.